 In 2016, SCSRN staff was invited to meet the Organized Women of Yasica Sur, or “UMOYS” for their initials in Spanish.
 Yasica Sur is the northern, wet zone of the municipality of San Ramón, and is the home of many extremely remote communities.
 At the meeting, we shared a little about our organization and the types of projects we’ve supported in the past, and the women of UMOYS very quickly saw an area where we could support their most remote communities: latrine building.
-Many families don’t have any sanitary facilities at all, which leads to a myriad of health and development issues for families and children.
+Many families don’t have any sanitary facilities at all and have to practice open defecation, which leads to a myriad of health and development issues for families and children.
 After the meeting, the women categorized their communities in order of priority, and requested that we support them in the purchase and delivery of the necessary building materials.

 After a pilot project in two communities, El Cuyus and Las Delicias, we came up with a successful model: SCSRN provided the materials to reinforce the hole and build the seat (roughly 40% of the total cost), and the families provided the labor and the covering for the latrine (60% of the total cost).
 The pilot was a complete success, and since then we’ve continued to install latrines in three more communities: San Martin, San Roque, and El Jicaro 2.
-In the 2018-19 Fiscal Year, we will conclude the latrine projects in these three communities, and hopefully continue on to more rural communities.
+In the 2019-20 Fiscal Year, we will conclude the latrine projects in these three communities, and hopefully continue on to more rural communities.

 If you’d like to support the women of UMOYS, please contact us!